alexandertrefz/essence/packages/standard-library/README.md

 **Ordering across two kinds asks for a `Number`.** `Orderable`'s Methods take `Self`, which is the receiver's own Type, so `Number.Pi::isBetween(3, and 22/7)` does not resolve: π is a Transcendental, and `3` is not.
-Bind the receiver as the covering Type first — `constant pi: Number = Number.Pi` — and every member of the tower is a bound it accepts. `Number.compare(3, to Number.Pi)` answers the same question without a Constant.
+The written entries widen no further than the other kind — `Integer::isLessThan` holds an entry for a Rational and for nothing else — so `3::isLessThan(Number.Pi)` does not resolve either.
+Bind the receiver as the covering Type first — `constant pi: Number = Number.Pi` — and every member of the tower is a bound it accepts.
+`Number.compare(3, to Number.Pi)` answers the same question without a Constant.

+**A provided Method has no Namespace spelling.** It belongs to the Protocol rather than to a Namespace, so `::` is the only way to reach it.
+There is no `Number.isLessThan(a, b)` and no `Number.isNot(a, b)`, while `Number.is(a, b)` and `Number.compare(a, to b)` stay, because `Number` writes those two itself.
+Naming the Protocol instead is not a way round it: `Orderable.isLessThan(a, b)` is `protocol-as-value`, since a Protocol is a bound and never a value.
+Where a Namespace spelling is what a call wants, the Method has to be written.

 Three name SHAPES, so rule 1 is not misapplied: